 Download the Horizon Software

-Start by downloading a free trial of Horizon 8 from here.
+Start by downloading a free trial of Horizon 8 by logging into my.vmware.com and requesting a trial of Horizon 8.
+Here is a direct link.
 For the purposes of my lab I had setup the following:

 - vSphere/vSphere 6.7 – this was already operational in my home lab on an Intel NUC

 - Windows 2016 Domain Controller/DNS – already operational

 - Horizon Connection Server running on Windows 2016 – The Horizon Connection server software will be installed on this server

 - Dynamic Environment Manager (or DEM) – Simplifies end-user profile management